trek-view/nadir-patcher/README.md

 * Must be a minimum of 500 pixels x 500 pixels

+For simplicity, the process below will always result in a circular nadir, whether you use a circular logo or square logo to start with.

+If you use as a circular image for the nadir, make sure to use a transparent background and to save as a `.png` image.

 ## Quick start guide

 Using the script is simple.
 Arguments can be provided in the following format: